 What is special about Verbit’s AI-powered transcription process, and how does it work?

 Verbit is unique in that it provides professionals, students and media outlets with the dual power of artificial and human intelligence.
-These joint forces guarantee 99% accuracy of transcripts, which is crucial for many industries.
+These joint forces help Verbit get closer to its targeted 99% accuracy of transcripts, which is crucial for many industries.

 Verbit has its own ASR (automatic-speech-recognition) machine based on Artificial Intelligence, which when put to work can produce transcripts in real time.
 This live capability ensures that students, employees and viewers navigating an array of disabilities or circumstances are provided with equal opportunities to consume content and participate with their peers.